smarulanda/personal-site/_posts/2017-06-25-url-shortener-express-heroku-part-2.md

 Consider adding more features to what we've built here.
 Add a click tracker to count how many times a shortened link has been accessed, or validate submitted URLs to ensure they point to an existing site, or allow the user to supply their own short-code for a URL...

-It's in your hands now.
+It's all up to you.
 Enjoy!

 ## Useful links
 - [Getting Started on Heroku with Node.js][getting started]{:target="_blank"} - heroku.com